-Dividing assets can also have different nuances in a same-sex marriage if, for example, a couple has been together for over 20 years but has only been married for a short time.
-To fairly divide assets in these cases, the courts may need to eschew traditional asset division precedents in favor of sourcing each asset to the proper owner.
+Dividing assets and property can also have different nuances in a same-sex marriage if, for example, a couple has been together for over 20 years but has only been married for a short time.
+To fairly divide assets in these cases, the courts may need to eschew traditional asset division precedents in favor of sourcing each asset to the property owner.

 Non-California residents who married in California